wooparcel/wooparcel-shipping/parcel-tracker-by-axiongate/README.md

 ## Description

-WooParcel by AxionGate is a WooCommerce plugin that helps you:
+Parcel Tracker by AxionGate is a WooCommerce plugin that helps you:

 - View helpful information on configuring shop details and making phone numbers mandatory
-- Configure API settings for integration with shipping services (connections keys provided by WooParcel by AxionGate team after enrollment.)
+- Configure API settings for integration with shipping services (connections keys provided by Parcel Tracker by AxionGate team after enrollment.)
 - Automatically collect order data when orders are marked as completed
 - Generate and list AWBs